Visitor Information

 WiFi: Available at most accommodation, cafes, and the i-SITE.
 Quality and speed vary.
 Some properties charge for WiFi or limit data.

 Cell Phone Coverage: Good coverage in Te Anau town.
-Limited or no coverage in Fiordland National Park, including most of the Milford Road.
+Coverage along the Milford Road has improved in recent years including in Milford Sound itself, but it's still patchy in places.
 Don't rely on cell phones for emergency communication in the backcountry.

 Post Office: NZ Post agency located in Paper Plus store on Milford Crescent.
 Open weekdays 9am-5pm, Saturday 9am-12pm.